byronpendason/byronpendason.github.io/the_thyrs_army.md

 ## Tiwestun Temple

 > An elderly woman greets you as you enter the temple.
 "I've been waiting on you," she says, "A dream told me to expect you.
 In it, Tiw told me to give you his blessing, but only if you accept this gift from me.
-It is an ancient set of armour, made by the best craftsmen of the ancient world.

-> "As you know, the ents were an ancient race of giants, the makers of the best weapons and armour, and builders of the ancient world's greatest cities.
+It is an ancient set of armour made by the ents, the ancient race of giants, makers of the best weapons and armour of the ancient world and the builders of its greatest cities.
 With this armour, you will see victory!"

 The priestess urges you to continue your quest.
 "You have great things to accomplish!
 I shall make offerings on your behalf, to incur the favour of Tiw."